zatchbot/Repackinator/README.md

   * USA-JAP = (USA,JAPAN/ASIA) USA,JAP
   * USA-PAL = (USA,Europe/Australia) USA,PAL

 Current database contains 1044 games.
 The info shown has been compiled by extracting the Title Name, Region, Version & Title ID from the `default.xbe` of each game.
 This contains all USA Region Games, PAL Only Exclusives & JAP Only Exclusives. ***Full Xbox library support to come in a future release.
-JSON file can be edited to include missing titles if desired in the interim***
+JSON file can be edited to include missing titles if desired in the interim***.

 Also included, is the ability to easily update legacy Attacher (default.xbe) created by tools like DVD2Xbox with new improved Cerbios Attacher (default.xbe).